ckeditor/ckeditor4/tests/plugins/tableselection/manual/scrollmouseover.md

 1. Open developer console.
 2. Focus on editor.
-3. Use mouse to scroll editor and point the cursor over the scrollbar.
+3. Use mouse to scroll down the editor.

 **Expected result:**